AlexanderDaniel/scala-case-class-with-companion-object/README.md

-Demonstrates that the companion object of a case class does not extends FunctionX trait anymore if an explicit companion object is defined
+Demonstrates that the companion object of a case class does not extend FunctionX trait anymore if an explicit companion object is defined